 The typical customer contract term is one year but can range up to three years.
 RPOs include both deferred revenue and non-cancelable contracted amounts that will be invoiced and recognized as revenue in future periods.
 RPOs exclude customer deposits, which are refundable pre-paid amounts expected to be recognized in future periods.
 These balances are included in customer deposits in the consolidated balance sheets and are classified as current because contractually customers can cancel these obligations with 30 days written notice.
 The customer deposit balance is amortized to revenue over the term of the underlying contract as the customer's right to cancel expires.
-If no contracts with customers are cancelled, the existing customer deposit balance is recognized to revenue over the accounting term of the underlying contract which may be over the next 12 months or longer.
+If no contracts with customers are cancelled, the existing customer deposit balance is recognized to revenue over the next 12 months or longer.